bahrus/xtal-eyes/README.md

 Create a &#34;contract&#34; of required properties before publishing the object

+\<xtal-eyes\> provides a general purpose mechanism for globally notifying when a sequence of asynchronous steps has completed.

+It also provides some utilities where this concept is applied to web components that may depend on multiple other resources (JavaScript and CSS, for example), resources which we may want to "preload" using the \<link rel="preload"\> tag.

 As we speak, modern browsers are shipping native support for:

 1) ES6 modules.